Natsuawa-Keiko/csgo-configs/README.md

 - suffix: `.txt`
 - extension: `txt`

-Note that this is a Posix-style path.
+Note that the path aforementioned is in Posix-style.
 Windows uses backslash `\` as its path separator but slash `/` is also compatible.
-Therefore we only talk about Posix-style path.
+From now on we only talk about paths in Posix-style.

 ### Make your file suffixes visible!